PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Geofence creation
 Geofences can be created as polygons, rectangles, circles or as road geofences by routes.
 Circle creation is handled separately and will be discussed in chapter _Circular geofences_.
 All other types are converted to polygons when created.
 The different types of geofences are shown in a class diagram in figure 2.7.
-The meaning of non-editable geofences will be described in chapter _Non-editable geofences_.
+The meaning of the term "non-editable geofences" in this diagram will be described in chapter _Non-editable geofences_.

 \begin{figure}[H]
 	\centering